Dragonmystic707/exalted-reincarnated/docs/System/Encounters.md

 their own Key Issues that they must Gather Influence upon.

-Typically, the Antagonist’s Goal and Goals and Key Issues are directly related to the Party's--whether in direct opposition, or competing to get there first.
-For convenience sake, these are referred to as the "the same" Key Issue.
+Typically, the Antagonist’s Goal and Goals and Key Issues are directly related to the Party’s--whether in direct opposition, or competing to get there first.
+For convenience sake, these are referred to as the “the same” Key Issue.

 However, antagonists having the same Key Issue is not a *requirement*--they may be working on a separate Goal for the scene, and